MBillahsust/JobJourney/README.md

 5. **Take the JD-Aligned Exam** to benchmark and refine your plan.
 6. **Tailor & Export** your bullets, email, and cover letter.
 7. **Track your applications**, set reminders, and schedule **follow-ups** with calendar exports.

 ---

-## FAQ

-**What roles are supported?**
-SWE, Backend, SRE, and Data across junior to senior levels (with ML/DL starters).

-**Can I use JobJourney offline?**
-The built-in JD library is available offline; most features require connectivity.

-**Do you auto-apply to jobs?**
-No. JobJourney prepares and organizes; applications are submitted by you.

-**How long is the plan?**
-A focused **day-by-day** schedule with a default **14-day** template.
-You can extend, compress, pause, or regenerate as gaps evolve.

----

-## Contributing

-We welcome feedback, bug reports, and suggestions for the JD library, quizzes, exam rubrics, and workflow presets.
-Please open an issue or submit a proposal describing:

-* The improvement, why it helps JobJourney users, and any acceptance criteria
-* Example prompts/tasks, rubric adjustments, or workflow rules where relevant

----